-The Role of a Certified Nursing Assistant
+The Job of a CNA

 - Providing basic services to patients

-- Checking patient's vital signs
+- Taking patient's vital signs

 - Keeping a record of patient's health status